 Select low, medium, or high airflow.
-To provide any of these airflows, AC/HP ADJUST select must be moved to MED position.
 The factory selection is LO.
-The adjust selections HI/LO will regulate airflow supplied for all operational modes, except non-heat pump heating modes, +10 percent and -10 percent respectively.
+The adjust selections HI/LO will regulate airflow supplied for all operational modes, except non heat pump heating modes, +10 percent and -10 percent respectively.
 The adjust selection options are provided to adjust airflow supplied to meet individual installation needs for such things as noise, comfort, and humidity removal.
-(See Fig. 15.)
+(See Fig. 4.)